 As the SAFE coordinator for Humboldt County, HCAOG is responsible for operation and maintenance of a countywide system of freeway and rural highway call boxes.
 The call box network helps travelers-in-need contact the California Highway Patrol (CHP) for roadway emergencies.
 There are currently 66 call boxes on Highways 101 and 299.
-This emergency program is funded by a \$1.00 yearly fee on vehicle registrations in Humboldt County, assessed through the Department of Motor Vehicles.
-No RPA funds will be used on this work element.
+HCAOG will be installing new call boxes on Highway 36 and 96.
+This emergency program is funded by a \$1.00 yearly fee on vehicle registrations in Humboldt County, assessed through the Department of Motor Vehicles. -No RPA funds will be used on this work element.

 - ✓ Adopted a SAFE Strategic Plan

 - ✓ Fiscal and consultant management;

 - ✓ Attended CAL SAFE meetings, monitored legislation;

 - ✓ Updated SAFE call box inventory list

 - ✓ Worked with entities to evaluate new call box locations

 - ✓ Research on solar call boxes

+- ✓ ADA and 4G improvements

 - 1. Contracts, CHP, Eureka Police

 - 2. Agenda, meeting records/materials

-- 3. Inventory List
+- 3. Inventory list

 - 4. Invoices, bank records

 - 5. Quarterly and annual usage reports

 - 6. Agendas and meeting records

-- 7. ADA improvements

-- 8. New call boxes installed
+- 7. New call boxes installed

-FY 2022-23 Tasks Funding Schedule 1 Oversee project, manage consultant.
-SAFE Staff; On-going FY 22-23 2 Attend CAL SAFE meetings, monitor legislation, and coordinate with statewide call box efforts.
-Staff; On-going FY 22-23 3 Research for and prepare work element, accounts payable/receivable.
-Staff; On-going FY 22-23 4 Call Box Program Operations & Maintenance.
-Contractor; On-going FY 22-23 5 Contractor ADA and 4G improvements and new call box installation Contractor; On-going FY 22-23 6 Prepare staff reports.
-Staff; On-going FY 22-23
+FY 2023-24 Tasks Funding Schedule 1 Oversee project, manage consultant, Fiscal Duties SAFE Staff; On-going Monthly FY 23-24 2 Attend CAL SAFE meetings, monitor legislation, and coordinate with statewide call box efforts.
+Staff; Annual conference- , monthly coordination and legislation On going FY 23-24 3 Research for and prepare work element, accounts payable/receivable.
+Staff; On going Annual research and preparation of WE during OWP development.
+Monthly accounts payable and receivable FY 23-24 4 Call Box Program Operations & Maintenance.
+Contractor; On-going Monthly FY 23-24 5 Contractor installation of ADA and 4G improvements and new call box es installation Contractor; On-goingSummer 2023 Staff: On-spins As needed EV 22 6 Prepare staff reports.
+Staff; On-goingAs needed FY 23- 24